NainoaVillegas/NainoaVillegas/README.md

 - 👀 I’m interested in starting a new career as a Software Engineer starting as Front-End & when I gain the experience eventually make my way to Full Stack!

-- 🌱 I’m currently learning HTML, CSS, & JavaScript.
+- 🌱 I’m currently enrolled in General Assembly's Full-Stack Software Engineering course.

 - 💞️ I’m looking to collaborate on any beginner friendly projects!